 Little Saigon refers to the Vietnamese ethnic enclave in the Clarendon neighborhood of Arlington, Virginia, which served the large refugee population that immigrated after the Fall of Saigon on April 30, 1975.
 The neighborhood became a vibrant hub of Vietnamese commerce and social activity, and reached its peak during the late 1970s to mid 1980s.
 The opening of the WMATA Clarendon Metro station eventually sparked new development, resulting in higher rents, and businesses closed or relocated, notably to the nearby Eden Center.
 Nam Viet is the last remaining original Vietnamese business in Clarendon as of 2014.

-Immigration to Northern Virginia
+Vietnamese Immigration to Northern Virginia

 Toward the end of the Vietnam War in the 1970s, immigration from Vietnam to the United States increased considerably.
 Before 1975, only about 15,000 Vietnamese immigrants lived in the United States.
 By 1980, about 245,000 Vietnamese lived in the U.S., with about 91 percent of the population arriving in the previous five years (Barringer et al. 2006).

 Vietnamese immigrants fled their country in two distinct waves.
-The first large wave of immigration occurred in 1975 and included elites and highly educated residents who left with the fall of Saigon (O’Connell 2003, Wood 1997).
-Many left in fear for their lives or were escaping imprisonment, since they had either worked for the former South Vietnamese government or supported the regime.
+The first large wave of immigration occurred in 1975 and included elites and highly educated residents who left with the Fall of Saigon (O’Connell 2003, Wood 1997).
+Many left in fear for their lives or were escaping imprisonment, since they had either worked for the former South Vietnamese government or supported that regime.
 Many refugees left on short notice with just the clothes on their backs and very little in the way of money or possessions (Bich 2014).
 For those able to immigrate with their money, it was often in the form of jewelry and “tael,” which were small envelopes of gold that could be sewn into clothing or packed with other belongings (Cook 2014).
-Many Vietnamese who lived through the war and under Communist control mistrusted banks and feared the volatility of paper money; keeping money in the form of gold or jewelry was common (Cook 2014, Nguyen 2014, Workman 1993).
+Many of the Vietnamese who had lived through the war and under Communist control mistrusted banks and feared the volatility of paper money; keeping money in the form of gold or jewelry was common (Cook 2014, Nguyen 2014, Workman 1993).

 From the mid-1970s to the early 1990s, most refugees left Vietnam by boat.
 These refugees, commonly referred to as “boat people,” were generally less educated than the previous wave of immigrants who had ties to the U.S. government or were Vietnamese elites (O’Connell 2003).
 An estimated 800,000 people fled Vietnam by boat between 1975 and 1995, and according to the United Nations High Commission for Refugees, between 200,000 and 400,000 boat people died at sea (Vo 2006).
 People took small boats to international waters to find new land, or large boats, such as naval ships or oil tankers, to pick them up (Bich 2014, Nguyen, 2014).